 Notable examples of new product innovation include the Rijksmuseum Rijksstudio Awards and National Gallery of Denmark (Statens Museum for Kunst) Art Jewels contest with Shapeways.
 Both initiatives leveraged Open Access programs to increase interactions with the collections and drive revenue.
 These fall within the realm of seeking to update the traditional museum merchandise and retail offering with items for sale in the physical and online stores.

 More accessible marketplaces are available on platforms like Sketchfab, MyMiniFactory, Thingiverse, and Adobe Stock 3D, where 3D models and prints can be purchased.
-Prints in this case frequently carry on the traditional cultural resource role of sculpture, while models in digital form can be used in other formats, such as mixed reality experiences,13 augmented reality mobile applications, and video games.
+Prints in this case frequently carry on the traditional cultural resource role of sculpture, while models in digital form can be used in other formats, such as mixed reality experiences,14 augmented reality mobile applications, and video games.
 Organizations should seek to collaborate with these new sellers for brand and marketing partnerships, and to deliver their 3D models to more audiences than could be achieved alone to align with user communities and incentivize new growth.
-The technological reproducibility and remixing of culture has increased at global scale, demonstrating that positions of control and ownership of information assets like 3D models are misaligned if not mythical at this point.14
+These collaborations can be built on the strength of the organization’s brand, instead of a model that purports to license works that are already in the public domain.15 The technological reproducibility and remixing of culture has increased at global scale, demonstrating that positions of control and ownership of information assets like 3D models are misaligned if not mythical at this point.16

 Digital production tools for cultural resource makers are becoming more accessible and user friendly in terms of platform, process, and price.
 The rise of 3D will occur alongside further innovations in technology that will make 3D models easier to access and use.
 In the case of 3D models, cultural organizations need to advance and scale up their 3D digitization programs and licensing frameworks to meet this new landscape and user experience demand.
 Otherwise, cultural organizations will find themselves in the same place they were with 2D images, with user-generated content having more significant adoption because of its sheer availability and usability.
 Organizations and their leadership must make critical decisions about how to ramp up 3D model production, with respect to financial and staff resources, whether this is addressed by government, philanthropy, or earned revenue.
 Institutions themselves are empowered and responsible for taking decisive and earnest action to enhance its capabilities and output for a digitization program.
 Blaming a lack of investment in digital engagement on external factors is not an appropriate way for an organization to excuse a lack of preparedness or mismanagement.
 Institutions need to sincerely respond to new cultural and market demands.
 These decisions are about making prudent choices and priorities.
 Opportunities are ahead for those with the tenacity to chart new courses creatively and economically for cultural resources.